Vincksi/STT-TTS-Pipecat-Gemini/README.md

 Leveraging open source framework pipecat-ai to build chat bot with genimi.
-To run it locally, create a virtual environement and download the dependencies:
+To run it locally, create a virtual environement and download the dependencies
 ```
 pip install -r requirements.txt
 ```